Here’s my idea: rename Fort Bragg as Fort Harriet Tubman.

 But she got her big chance after Lincoln issued the Emancipation Proclamation at the beginning of 1863.

 Soon she was leading a successful raiding party in June 1863 along coastal South Carolina’s Combahee River.
 The raid captured several plantations, sent the owners reeling, and freed at least 750 enslaved people there.
 (BTW that was hundreds more in one batch than she managed to liberate in her many Underground Railroad expeditions.
 More on this below, following a new article excerpt.)

 Tubman stayed with the army til several months after the war ended.
 Later, when the Klan and other terrorists waged their wars on Reconstruction, age, health, and care for her aged parents kept Tubman at her northern home in Auburn New York.

 “[T]he Trump administration’s recent snubbing of Harriet Tubman in favor of extending Andrew Jackson’s run as the face on the $20 bill is particularly revealing and especially damning.

-Actually, the switch would be an example of sound moral judgment.
+It is revealing for who is being kept on the money — not only the proud owner of slaves, but also the political author of a vicious white man’s populism.
+During the 2016 presidential campaign, Trump called the proposed replacement of Jackson “pure political correctness.”Actually, the switch would be an example of sound moral judgment.
 Jackson’s defining cause was the ethnic cleansing of Native American lands to make way for more slavery-based agriculture.
 In pursuit of his pale-faced vision of democracy, Jackson was imperious, violent and indifferent to constitutional norms.
 Late at night, if Trump speaks to the portrait of Jackson he has hung on the wall of the Oval Office, I suspect the two men would find much in common.